To help communities survive a crisis, invest in hyper-local food, art, and culture

 Elijah’s Promise is one example of how investments in small food, art, and community institutions can help neighborhoods handle a crisis, according to a new report from the Kresge Foundation, a private philanthropic foundation that gives grants to community development efforts.
 Kresge runs the “Fresh, Local & Equitable Initiative,” nicknamed FreshLo, which focuses specifically on these hyper-local investments.
 The Mercado Esperanza project was one grantee; FreshLo funding helped create “Friends of the Mercado,” a steering committee made up of local residents to guide the market.

 FreshLo has been investing in such community initiatives since 2015, and to date has provided $8.4 million in grant funding, as well as technical assistance and education opportunities, to 23 organizations across the country.
-Capece says the request for proposals from Kresge focused on smaller and medium-sized cities, which allowed Elijah’s Promise to tell its story in the context of New Brunswick, not in competition with larger cities which tend to have more capital.
+Capece says the request for proposals from Kresge focused on smaller and medium-size cities, which allowed Elijah’s Promise to tell its story in the context of New Brunswick, not in competition with larger cities, which tend to have more capital.
 “When philanthropy starts to focus at that local level, it’s just going to be a level of capital that these agencies have never seen before,” he says.
-“It creates this momentum, it creates this notoriety, and it really like allows a lot of innovative projects that work perfectly well for the context of the community that these organizations find themselves in.”
+“It creates this momentum, it creates this notoriety, and it really like, allows a lot of innovative projects that work perfectly well for the context of the community that these organizations find themselves in.”

 It’s clear, Barbas says, that this sort of neighborhood strength and resourcing is essential to how a community weathers hardship.
 But to be able to do that, it has to be supported long before a crisis happens.